-As one of our UK native species, Dog Rose is included in our Mixed Native hedging selection.
-See our full range of Mixed Native Hedging Packs for more information.
+As one of our UK native species, Dog Rose is also included in our Mixed Native Hedging Packs.
+For additional shrubs and hedge plants with edible benefits see also our edible hedging plants range.

 Youll see our recommended planting densities for each size and root type listed next to the products below.
 We suggest that you use these as a guide, taking into consideration how long youre willing to wait to see your finished hedge.
 As a rough indication bare roots can be planted at anything from 3 to 7 per metre and cell grown between 4 and 6 - the higher densities here would need to be planted in a double staggered row or zig-zag.